-- A. The Employer will provide annual notice to all employees of the Weingarten rights. - B. The Employer will assure that the EMIB (Employee Misconduct Investigation Branch) investigators are trained on Weingarten rights of employees and will ensure compliance by the investigators. - C. The Employer will include a copy of the annual Weingarten notice as part of any formal new employee orientation program. - D. The Employer will provide the annual Weingarten notice on the APHIS Labor Relations web page. - E. Weingarten rights will be included as part of the Employer's Labor Relations training curriculum to supervisors.
+- A. The Employer will provide annual notice to all employees of the Weingarten rights. - B. The Employer will assure that the AICB (Administrative Investigation Compliance Branch) investigators are aware on Weingarten rights of employees and will ensure compliance by the investigators. - C. The Employer will include a copy of the annual Weingarten notice as part of any formal new employee orientation program. - D. The Employer will provide the annual Weingarten notice on the APHIS Labor Relations web page. - E. The Employer will assure that supervisors are informed of and aware of employees' Weingarten rights.